 Creative Design in Pots and Garden Beds

 - Try experimenting with a hanging basket to save space and add colour at eye level.

 - Recycle old containers and find new ways to reuse them in the garden.
 Think about the functionality of an object and how it can be utilised in a new way.
-There are many examples and photos on this website to help inspire you.
+There are many examples on this website to help inspire you.